marcopaganini/gosmart/README.md

 smartthings.com API website.
 Proceed to log in normally and indicate which devices should be "seen" by this App (normally, all).
 Confirm your choices.

-* At this point, the `simple` program will proceed and show a (crude) output showing the temperature and battery reading of your sensors.
+* At this point, the `simple` program will proceed and show a (crude) output showing some information about your sensors.

 * Try running simple again.
 This time, omit the `--secret` command line option.
 Notice how the full login process is bypassed.
 This happens because the library retrieved the token from local storage.